Watermarking Language Models with Error Correcting Codes: Experimental Results

 For the methods from \cite{kirchenbauer2023watermark} and \cite{huo2024token}, we use their suggested hyperparameters.
 A key parameter is $\delta$, the level of distribution shift induced by the watermarking procedure.
 Greater values of $\delta$ result in larger distribution shifts and more detectable watermarking.
 The authors of \cite{kirchenbauer2023watermark} recommend $\delta\in[0.5,2]$ for watermarking.
 In our experiments, we choose to use $\delta=1$ and $2$ to represent medium and strong distribution shifts for the method from \cite{kirchenbauer2023watermark}.
 For the method from \cite{huo2024token}, a lightweight neural network is trained to predict token-specific $\delta$ and $\gamma$ values, where $\gamma$ controls the fraction of tokens in the green list.
 We set the network parameters using the default checkpoint suggested by the authors\footnote{\url{https://github.com/mignonjia/TS_watermark/tree/main/ckpt/llama}}.

 \textbf{Detection Power.} For each generation, we evaluate the detection power using the $p$-value of the detection procedure applied to the output text.
-We compute the mean of the log-$p$-values (instead of the $p$-values themselves) for each generation to more accurately capture the signal strength, as the $p$-values are all close to zero, and hence their means are not informative.
-We also report the detection probability, i.e., true positive rate or power, the percentage of generations with $p$-values less than $\alpha=10^{-4}$ , to represent how likely the text is to be classified as watermarked.\footnote{For EXP-Edit, we use 100 resamples for the permutation test, so the $p$-value is at least $1/101$.
+We compute the exponential of the mean of the log-$p$-values (instead of the $p$-values themselves) for each generation to more accurately capture the signal strength, as the $p$-values are mostly close to zero, and hence their means are not informative.
+We also report the detection probability, i.e., true positive rate or power, the percentage of generations with $p$-values less than $\alpha=10^{-6}$, to represent how likely the text is to be classified as watermarked.\footnote{For EXP-Edit, we use 100 resamples for the permutation test {and a sequence of 256 secret keys}.
+The $p$-value is at least $1/101$.
 We set the detection threshold to $\alpha = 10^{-2}$, but the method still exhibits low detection power.
-Due to the high computational complexity of the permutation test and low detection power, we only include it in \cref{tab: watermarking comparison base},}
+Due to the high computational complexity of the permutation test and low detection power, we only include it in \cref{tab: watermarking comparison base}.} An empirical comparison between the $p$-value threshold and empirical false positive rate (FPR) can be found in \cref{sec:FPR_vs_pvalue}.
+Our results show that the empirical FPR closely aligns with the $p$-value thresholds.

 From the summary statistics in \cref{tab: watermarking comparison base} and \cref{fig: watermarking comparison base}, we observe that our \wat watermarking method significantly outperforms the distortion-free baseline EXP-Edit in terms of detectability.
 It achieves detection power comparable to KGW with $\delta = 2$ on long sequences, and demonstrates improvements on shorter sequences.
 Further, the median and mean of $p$-values produced by our method are several orders of magnitude smaller than those from other approaches.
 Additionally, RBC improves performance by using the LDPC code compared to the one-to-one code, suggesting improvements by using an ECC.